COVID-19 Business Update

 If your female BFF would prefer to just hang with you before the wedding, that works too!
 Just make sure there’s a private place for her to change, and remind your other groomsmen to be respectful of her space.

 Of course, your female groomsman can and should be invited to your bachelor party.
 It would be an insult to exclude her entirely.
-Furthermore, every typical bachelor party activity that exists can and has been enjoyed by plenty of women before— yes, even those famous strip club adventures.
 That being said, whether you have a female groomsman or not, we think that it’s a good idea to check in with your wedding party about what activities they are comfortable with for a bachelor party.

 One way to make your bachelor party inclusive?
 Combine it with your partner’s send-off party.
 Joint parties allow your friends to get to know each other better, and they take some of the planning pressure off as the responsibility is usually divided across a bigger group.